codeforboston/safe-water/README.md

 ### Institutional Partners

 The Safe Water Project works with Boston-based community partners.
-These organizations have lots of needs related to data infrastructure and data science, and we provide our expertise in assisting them.
+These organizations have needs related to data infrastructure and data science, and we provide our expertise in assisting them.

-**Currently we work with the [Charles River Watershed Association](https://www.crwa.org/).**
+**Currently we work with the [Charles River Watershed Association](https://www.crwa.org/).** We help them deploying their predictive model, visualizing and communicating their data, as well as better understanding their constituents.
+You can learn more about this project [in the related folder](https://github.com/codeforboston/safe-water/tree/master/projects/crwa).

-### Exploration of EPA Data

-We are interested in data that helps identify hazardous drinking water.
-Our analyses primarily utilize the Environmental Protection Agency's (EPA) [Safe Drinking Water Information System](https://www.epa.gov/enviro/sdwis-overview) (SDWIS) as our violations data; this data contains information about drinking water violations for public water systems across the United States.
-In addition to SDWIS, we are interested in any data that may help better predict drinking water violations when combined with violations data, such as [rainfall data](https://www.ncdc.noaa.gov/cdo-web/webservices/v2) and [demographic data](https://www.census.gov/developers/).

 Most volunteers work in [python](http://python.org) with [pandas](https://pandas.pydata.org/).
-Some volunteers also use [R](https://www.r-project.org/).
+Some volunteers also use [R](https://www.r-project.org/), or PHP.

 ## Project Materials and Communications